aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 Using **ChartDataLabel.number_format** you are able to specify number formatting of a single data label of the chart.
 The code example given below shows how to format a number of the data label.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-FormatNumberOfDataLabel.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-FormatNumberOfDataLabel.py" >}}

 ## How to Set Chart Axis Properties

 If you want to work with chart axis, scaling, and display units for the value axis, please use **ChartAxis**, **AxisDisplayUnit**, and **AxisScaling** classes.
 The code example given below shows how to define X and Y-axis properties.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-DefineXYAxisProperties.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-DefineXYAxisProperties.py" >}}

 ### How to Set Date Time Value of Axis

 The following code example shows how to set date/time values to axis properties.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetDateTimeValuesToAxis.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetDateTimeValuesToAxis.py" >}}

 ### How to Format Number Value of Axis

 ` `The following code example shows how to change the format of numbers on the value axis.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetNumberFormatForAxis.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetNumberFormatForAxis.py" >}}

 ### How to Set Bounds of Axis

 The **AxisBound** class represents a minimum or maximum bound of axis values.
 Bound can be specified as a numeric, date-time or a special "auto" value.
 The following code example shows how to set bounds of an axis.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetboundsOfAxis.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetboundsOfAxis.py" >}}

 ### How to Set Interval Unit Between Labels

 The following code example shows how to set the interval unit between labels on an axis.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetIntervalUnitBetweenLabelsOnAxis.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-SetIntervalUnitBetweenLabelsOnAxis.py" >}}

 ### How to Hide Chart Axis

 If you want to show or hide the chart axis, you can simply achieve this by setting the value of **ChartAxis.hidden** property.
 The following code example shows how to hide the Y-axis of the chart.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-HideChartAxis.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-HideChartAxis.py" >}}

 ### How to Align Chart Label

 If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of **ChartAxis.tick_label_alignment** property.
 The following code example shows how to tick label alignment.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-TickMultiLineLabelAlignment.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-TickMultiLineLabelAlignment.py" >}}

 {{% alert color="primary" %}}